CotardSyndrome/CompleteSuicideManual-En/README.md

 ## Changelog

 2025-03-13: To celebrate the anniversary, I created a basic `html` version and an `epub` version, and fixed some minor typos.
+I also released this project under CC0 license, to promote open access.